Trump, Putin Will Discuss Russian Election Meddling

 “That’s not the position of the United States,” Bolton concluded.

 Bolton’s statements do not come as a surprise, considering he is thought to be a foreign policy hardliner.
-The Conversation once described him as “one of the key figures of neoconservatism,” and Bolton has infamously been and outspoken critic of international institutions and treaties.
+The Conversation once described him as “one of the key figures of neoconservatism,” and Bolton has infamously been an outspoken critic of international institutions and treaties.